Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Hansroy/README.md

 Transparency: Being transparent about how software works and its potential impact on users.

 How can software engineers ensure they adhere to ethical standards in their work?
+Software engineers can ensure they adhere to ethical standards in their work by being informed about ethical principles and best practices in software development.
+Adhere to established codes of ethics, such as those provided by professional organizations like the ACM or IEEE.

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.